 Allow the unit to sit for 24 hours to be sure all chlorine has dissipated from the water.
 If you want to stock your fish right away, you’ll need to add a chlorine remover, which is available from aquarium shops and pet stores.

 Add your fish to the fish tank.
 Initially, you should lightly stock your tank with no more than 1/2” of fish per gallon of water.
 Once your system has been established for over a month you can increase to fish density to 1” per gallon of water.

 Ideally you should wait approximately 4 weeks to add plants to your system, but if you are eager to plant it, add just a few plants or seeds and increase plant density in a month or so when your system is well established.

 In selecting your fish, choose hardy species like goldfish, guppies, angelfish and other common varieties available from your local aquarium or pet store.
 Most desktop aquaponic gardens do not include food fish because there isn’t enough space to grow them to maturity.
 If you do want to raise food fish or a local species, be sure to provide adequate water temperature and feed.

 A desktop aquaponic garden will support most varieties of house plants, lettuce, spinach and herbs.
 Ideally, you should start your plants from seed in a grow cube (also called jiffy cubes) or loose in the growing medium in your grow bed.
-Very small seed can be sprouted by placing them between two paper towels that are kept warm and most.
+Very small seeds can be sprouted by placing them between two paper towels that are kept warm and moist.
 You can also transplant plants from an existing hydroponic system with good results.

 If you must transplant from soil, thoroughly wash away all of the dirt surrounding the roots and wash the leaves being sure to remove any pest insects.